openthread/ot-docs/site/en/guides/thread-primer/router-selection.md

 <div>
   <devsite-multiple-choice>
-    <div>Which of the following statements accurately describe what happens when
+    <div>Which of the following statements accurately describes what happens
-    a Router downgrades?</div>
+      when a Router downgrades?</div>
     <div>
       <div>The device automatically remains on the network but as a Child (REED)
       </div>